Tydax/the-giant-plant-eater/content/posts/cheezey-vegan-nachos.md

 **_Ingredients:_**

-_60g of cherry/ baby plum tomatoes, chopped into small part_
+_60g of cherry/ baby plum tomatoes, chopped into small parts_

 _Juice of half a lime_